datasparq-intelligent-products/houston-quickstart-python/google-cloud/README.md

    ```bash
    export HOUSTON_URL='<your Houston url>'
    ```

+    If you didn't use the default value for `houston_key_name` then another environment variable is needed to specify that key name.
+    ```bash
+    export HOUSTON_KEY_SECRET_NAME='<your Houston key secret name>'
+    ```

 2. Save the plan
    ```bash
    python -m houston save --plan plan.yaml
    ```

-3. Go to either our hosted [Houston Dashboard](https://callhouston.io/dashboard) or your self-hosted server's dashboard and check your plan has appeared.
+3. Go to your self-hosted server's dashboard and check your plan has appeared.
 Click on it to view the DAG.
 Click on a stage to view its params.

 ## Deploy a Cloud Function